nmchenry01/express-template/README.md

 The basic "Todo" API implemented is very contrived, but the idea is that the structuring of this API and configuration could be extended to an actual use case.

+Additionally, no tests have been included in this repo for brevities sake, though if they were I'd use the Jest library and include a /tests folder.

 ## Repository Structure

 In the Express ecosystem, there are a huge variety of ways to structure a REST API.
 The pattern in this repo is derived from a couple standards, including drawing inspiration from MVC.
 Below is the outline of a simple, yet extensible way for us to structure an API: